jcaip/jcaip.github.io/_posts/2017-05-27-Computation-Medical-Imaging.md

 The gradient coils are used to encode spatial location by gradually shifting the magnetic field and therefore changing the Larmor frequency.

+We can pick which slice of the patient we want to image by changing the RF requency.

+**k-space** is the Fourier Transformation of the MRI image.
+The center of k-space is he basic image contrast, while the periphery of k-space contain edges and details of the image.

+There are many different types of MRI techniques, including FLIAR, GRE, and DWI.

+**Perfusion MRI** - A contrast agent is injected that shortens the relaxation times within body tissues.